 The park bench is 6 feet in length, and composed of colored, recycled plastic slats.
 An embedded plaque will be added to the bench; donors are responsible for providing the content for the plaque at the time of submitting the application.

 - Plaque Size: 4"x6"

 - Plaques are furnished by the City, with the content proposed by the donor.
 Spelling and content accuracy are the responsibility of the donor.
 Plaque content is subject to review and approval by City staff.

 Orders & Payment

 To place an order, please complete the online application.
 Commemorative benches cost $3,000 and includes: bench, plaque, concrete pad, installation and general maintenance for the life of the bench, which is estimated to be about 15 years.

 Checks are currently the only method of payment accepted.
 Checks are to be made payable to the City of Bothell.
 Payment must be made in full prior to bench/plaque purchase and installation.
-Refunds will not be issued.

 The City will maintain the donated bench for its natural lifetime, estimated to be approximately 15 years.
 Should vandalism occur, the City will make every effort to clean/repair bench.
 If the bench becomes too unsafe to sit on or it it’s vandalized beyond repair or in a manner that makes it visually unacceptable or it no longer meets City standards, removal of the bench is at the sole discretion of the City.
 The City may remove, relocate and shall otherwise have sole control over the donated bench.
 The City makes no warranty to replace any damage or loss to a bench and/or plaque.
 Plaques become the property of the City and there is no guarantee of return in the event that the bench is removed.